Men Behaving Badly (American TV series): Cast

-Justine Bateman and Ron Eldard left after season one due to salary demands.
+Eldard and Bateman left after the first season.
+They were replaced by Ken Marino and Jenica Bergere, and Spybey was promoted from recurring to series regular.

 Reception

 Reviewers found the show's content to be too risqué, pushing its brand of gross-out humor beyond all but the raciest cable shows of the day.

 The first season ran for 22 episodes.
 Altogether 13 episodes were completed for the second season, albeit with Schneider as the sole original member in the main cast.
 Only six of those completed episodes ever aired during the initial run because of dropping ratings and steep competition from CBS's Touched by an Angel, Fox's The Simpsons, and ABC's The Wonderful World of Disney.

 Home media

 The entire series of 35 episodes was released as a Region 1 DVD box set in February 2007.